Dronerecovery-dot-org/drone-recovery-site/_posts/2016-05-22-drone-recovery.markdown

 <p><img src="https://s3.amazonaws.com/kinlane-productions/api-evangelist-site/blog/whiskey-creek.png" alt="" width="100%" /></p>
 <p>I would like to conduct a drone flight down the creek bed when the weather gets better--starting at the parking lot, and ending at the crystal clear swimming pool below.</p>
 <p><img src="https://s3.amazonaws.com/kinlane-productions/api-evangelist-site/blog/whiskey-hole.png" alt="" width="100%" /></p>
-<p>This al just concluded a couple hours ago.
+<p>This all just concluded a couple hours ago.
 I think we are about a week into this journey?
 To be honest I've kind of lost a sense of time.
 We are sore.
 We are tired.
 I will keep up this pace throughout the summer.
 I have a list of 30+ trails targeted for coming weeks&nbsp;and more planned after that.</p>
 <p>I do not know what the summer will hold, but I'm hoping to help him get healthy, strong, and build confidence.
 Along the way, I also want to help him build his drone, photography, videography, and storytelling skills.
 Maybe teach him a little about the cloud side of all of this as well.</p>
 <p>This is Drone Recovery.
 I didn't plan this.
 I hatched and evolved this idea driving from LA into the Sierra Nevada Mountains, into Nevada, and on Peterson Mountain.
 I am making this up as I go along, pushing us ever forward, building strength, confidence, momentum, and drone, video, and photo skills along the way.</p>
 <p>My goal is that he comes out of the other side in the fall, with a new view on life, and the ability to keep up the momentum going on his own.</p>